Choteč (Prague-West District)

 Choteč is a municipality and village in Prague-West District in the Central Bohemian Region of the Czech Republic.
 It has about 400 inhabitants.

 History

 The first written mention of the village of Choteč is from 1336.
-However, a creek and a forest named Choteč were mentioned already in 1115.
+However, a stream and a forest named Choteč were mentioned already in 1115.
 The village was founded at the beginning of the 14th century.